AjayShukla007/Journey_100dayOfCode/Readme.md

 - Learning Binary Search

 #### Array and BinarySearch:
-- Solved  on leetcode with tc of O(log n) and sc of O(1) Beats 80.00% in runtime with JavaScript
+- Solved UTF-8 Validation on leetcode with tc of O(log n) and sc of O(1) Beats 80.00% in runtime with JavaScript